veeru-d/sqlite-electron-v2/README.md

-# Using @capacitor-community/sqlite plugin in electron app with latest versions of ionic, angular and capacitor
+# Using @capacitor-community/sqlite plugin in electron app with latest versions of ionic, angular and capacitor.
+With encryption and without it.
+# ***`database is not a file` while opening encrypted sqlite data base***

 ## TLDR
 `@capacitor-community/sqlite`: